motib/mathematics/README.md

 - series: The challenge of series (he)
 - geometry: Visualization of theorems of Euclidean geometry (language-independents)
 - trigonometry: How to do trigonometry without memorizing (almost) anything (en,he)
+- bagrut: The above documents are being refactored as a three-volume report, one volume for each chapter of the bagrut exam.
+Currently, chapter one for questions 1-3 and chapter two for question 4.

 ### Enrichment